geocraft31/youtube-watcher/README.md

 # Terminal Music

 Simple CLI to add the functionaly of playing music to the terminal from youtube.
-Using `node js` and the `play-dl` library to get video's audio.
+Using `node js` and the `youtube-dl-exec` library to get video's audio and `youtube-api-search` to search for the videos.

 ## Requirements:

 - node
 - npm

 ## Installation: